Wanted: Seasoned Lawyers for Clerkships

 Sam Gottstein ’15 learned set his sights on clerking for the Alaska Supreme Court in Fairbanks.

-We rank as a top school for judicial clerkship placement.
 Over the past five years, 170 BC Law students and alumni have secured clerkships at both the federal and state levels.

 Our graduates work closely with judges—researching, drafting memoranda, and providing critical assistance determining cases while gaining invaluable insights and skills.